laesetuc/minui-search-pak/README.md

 # minui-search-pak
-A MinUI app that allows searching of ROM collections.
+An app for searching your ROM collection.

 ## Requirements